UzairBaluch/MyPortfolio/README.md

 I love learning by building.
 My projects range from small experiments to full-fledged apps, and I’m always iterating.
 When I’m not coding, I’m probably hunting for snacks, arguing with my plants, or testing how many cups of coffee are too many.

+## 🙏 Credits
+This portfolio was inspired by and built upon the foundation of [Portfolio-Motion](https://github.com/username/portfolio-motion) by [Sayoun Studio].
+I've customized and extended it with my own features and design changes.